boscoh/uniprot/readme.md

 The metadata is then returned as a dictionary with the original seqids as keys.
 You can follow the logic in this function to construct functions of your own design.

+## Changelog

+### 1.0.1
+- bug parsing isoform metadata when dangling isoforms at the end of line
+- get_metadata_with_some_seqid_conversions can now actually handle None for cache_basename

 (c) 2013, Bosco Ho